 999 Peachtree, a 28-story building in Midtown Atlanta, marks the flagship building of the Peachtree Place development, one of the most extensive urban redevelopment projects undertaken in metropolitan Atlanta.
-In keeping with the “working neighborhood” theme established for Peachtree Place, the main design objective of the tower was that it reflect the neighborhood feel of this older urban community.
+Taking center stage on the bustling corner of 10th and Peachtree, the Class A office tower brings an elegant modernist spirit to Midtown’s dynamic urban landscape.

-Heery was tasked to design the building with an urban appeal.
-Heery’s approach centered on three basic ideas: circulation as a unifying element, both on the site and in the surrounding neighborhood; a reinterpretation of early high-rise architecture; and maintaining a comfortable human scale in the shift from pedestrian streetscape to the high-rise tower.
+Designed by Turner & Townsend Heery to be in keeping with the “working neighborhood” theme of Midtown Atlanta, the main design objective of the tower was that it reflect the human-scaled, pedestrian-oriented feel of this older urban community.
+Design began in 1985 with Turner & Townsend Heery’s approach centered on three basic ideas: circulation as a unifying element, both on the site and in the surrounding neighborhood; a reinterpretation of early high-rise architecture; and maintaining a comfortable human scale in the shift from pedestrian streetscape to the high-rise tower.

 When it opened in 1987, the 999 Peachtree Building won an Atlanta Urban Design Commission Award for Design Excellence.
 It also garnered a first place award in the office building category for the Fulton County Developer Day Awards and a First Place Energy Award from the Atlanta Chapter of the American Society for Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
 The building is also a reflection of Turner & Townsend Heery’s long-time focus on energy conservation.
 The design incorporated cutting edge energy efficient features that still compare well with today’s recently constructed facilities.